Susith Weerasekara: Other achievements

 In 1998, he was chosen to command the Naval contingent, at the military parade to commemorate the 50th Anniversary of Sri Lanka's independence.
 His paper titled "Maritime Security - Need for international cooperation", was presented and well received at the International Security Symposium held in 2008, in Beijing, China.
-He was one of the speakers at the Maritime Symposium organized in conjunction with the Sri Lanka Navy's diamond jubilee celebration in 2010.
+He was one of the speakers at the Maritime Symposium organised in conjunction with the Sri Lanka Navy's diamond jubilee celebration in 2010.